oracle/fastr/documentation/user/JavaInteroperability.md

 The standard `new` function interprets string arguments as a Java class if such class exists. `new` also accepts Java types returned from `java.type`.
 Fields and methods of Java objects can be accessed using the `$` operator.
-Additionally, you can use `awt(...)` to open an R drawing device directly on a Java Graphics surface, for more details see [Java Based Graphics](#java-based-graphics).
+Additionally, you can use `awt(...)` to open an R drawing device directly on a Java Graphics surface, for more details see [Java Graphics Interoperability](#java-graphics-interoperability).

 The following example creates a new Java `BufferedImage` object, plots random data to it using R's `grid` package, and shows the image in a window using Java's `AWT` framework.
 Note that you must start the R script with `--jvm` to have access to Java interoperability.